Residence permit

 As a third-country national who has obtained a Greece Golden Visa through property investment, you have the privilege of renting out the property to other third parties without losing your visa status.

-Applying for residency in Greece can seem a little difficult for those who haven’t done enough research.
+Applying for permanent residency in Greece can seem a little difficult for those who haven’t done enough research.
 But with agencies like Mirabello Consultancy, you will get the insights and help needed for a streamlined process.

 Before exploring the most effective ways to get residency in Greece, it’s important to mention that there are two types of residence permits in Greece: temporary and permanent.
 The temporary permit is valid for 5 years and must be renewed to extend your stay, while the permanent permit is valid for 10 years.
 Additionally, after residing in the country for 7 years, you have the option to apply for Greek citizenship, which requires demonstrating proficiency in the Greek language as well as knowledge of its history and culture.